synfron/ReshaperForBurp/docs/Rules.md

 Source Text - The text to set in the message.
 Supports variable tags.

-Source Message Value - The HTTP message entity to extract a value from.
+Source Message Value - The HTTP message entity from which to extract a value.

 Source Identifier - The property of the HTTP entity to extract a value from.
 Only available for certain [Message Values](MessageValues.html) (e.g. request header).
 Supports variable tags.

 Source Identifier Placement - Placement of the value to get if there are multiple (i.e. First, Last).
 Only available for certain [Message Values](MessageValues.html) (e.g. request header).

-Destination Variable Source - Global or Event scope.
+Destination Variable Source - Single item or list variants of the Global, Event, or Session scope.
+See [Set List Variable](#set-list-variable) for fields that are available if a list variant is chosen.

 Destination Variable Name - The name of the variable to hold the built HTTP message value.
 Supports variable tags.